liloheinrich/ISIM/README.md

 # Introduction to Sensors, Instrumentation, and Measurement (ISIM) Coursework

 ISIM is a laboratory based first-year course at Olin College in which I built circuits and conducted experiments.
 My coursework included 10 problem sets, 9 lab reports, and one final project.
-Check out my (Ultrasonic Rangefinder Lab Report)["./BestAssignments/ISIM_Lab_Report_10_Ultrasonic.pdf"].
+Check out my [Ultrasonic Rangefinder Lab Report]("./BestAssignments/ISIM_Lab_Report_10_Ultrasonic.pdf").

 -------------------------